-As a part of your SCORM Engine delivery, you'll find an example import file (import.aspx) in /ScormEngineInterface/tools/console.
+As a part of your SCORM Engine delivery, you'll find an example import file (import.jsp) in /ScormEngineInterface/tools/console.
 This is how console will allow you to test your imports, but you can also model your integrated import process on it.
-It uses an upload/import control we provide that is available for you to use to integrate imports however you like.
-Here is how the import screen will look in console (and if you use our default upload/import control control in your final integration):
+It uses an upload/import form we provide that is available for you to use as a sample to integrate imports however you like.
+Here is how the import screen will look in console (and if you use our default import form in your final integration):